jgscott/STA380/README.md

 ## Scribe notes and exercises

+To submit your scribe report, please e-mail me link to a .pdf or .md file on your own GitHub page (james.scott at mccombs.utexas.edu).
+Do not send an attachment.

 You can find the up-to-date collection of [scribe notes here](scribe/).

 The first set of exercises is [available here](exercises/exercises01.md).